vidio-boy/Bookmarklets1.4/README.md

 Use Chrome browser in Windows then follow the Chrome instructions.

+# About
+Soon when I have more time. . .

-<footer>I did not code all of the Bookmarklets; I got some of them off of Sites that were not copyrighted.</footer>
+<small> NOTE: I did not code all of the Bookmarklets; I got some of them off of Sites that were not copyrighted.</small>